Netflix/dgs/docs/index.md

 ## Create a new Spring Boot application

-The DGS framework is now based on Spring Boot 3.0, so get started by creating a new Spring Boot 3.0 application if you don't have one already.
+The DGS framework is now based on Spring Boot 3
-Note that you can still use the DGS framework with Spring Boot 2.7 by using a 5.5.x release.
-The 6.x release of the framework requires Spring Boot 3.

 The easiest way to create a DGS project is to use the Spring Initializr.
 You'll need to following dependencies: